elliotpark410/Text-Editor/README.md

 ## Learning Points

-* How to use Mongoose ODM
+* How to deploy app to Heroku

-* How to connect to MongoDB
+* How to use IndexedDB for data persistence

-* How to create NoSQL schemas and models
+* How to use Webpack (aka module bundler) to compile JavaScript modules

-* How to create REST API routes with Express
+* How to create a service worker to allow apps to continue functioning offline

-* How to use Insomnia for testing API routes

 <br>